TheCraftsmen/crawler/README.md

 by default the flag is in False.

 I decided to use the combo "requests" + "beatifulsoup4", because the development experience is very good and this libs have a very good performance.
-Also the idea was to be able to show a bit of my development logic
+Also the idea was to be able to show a bit of my development logic.

 For large-scale projects I would think about implementations
 1) adding dask distributed or python ray with cython optimization to this project
-2) using the scrapy framework
+2) using the scrapy framework.

+Make this project has taken to me 6 hours work man.